commune-ai/commune/commune/server/README.md

 Now when that type is encoutered, the serializer will use the `serialize_{type}` and `deserialize_{type}` functions to serialize and deserialize the object.

+TESTS

+to test if commune is running properly

+c test

+to test a module

+c test {modulename}

+c core_modules is the core modules